-PTTEP put great efforts to ensure good health and well-being of our employee in order to promote happy work place.
+PTTEP put great efforts to ensure good health and well-being of our employees in order to promote happy work-place.
 By focusing on physical health, mental health, and good financial management which plays considerable factor into good health.
 PTTEP also understand that mental health and well-being will contributes massively to overall employee engagement.
 With increases in employee engagement, work efficiency and ability to retain talent staff to drive our company's goal though One Team One Goal will also increase.
 PTTEP aims to always provide benefits, facilities and company programs to raise our employee happiness and well-being, for instance,

 - Paid leave for flexibility working and support well-being of employees